Gran.Fanm.Kiki

 Auto Insurance

-My auto insurance was set to renew at a higher rate at the end of the month, and I decided to take action.First, I called my current insurer to ask about additional discounts.
-No luck.
-Then, I shopped around.
+My auto insurance policy was set to renew at a higher rate at the end of the month so I decided to take action.First, I called my current insurer to ask about additional discounts.
+Next, I shopped around.
 Every quote I received was either the same or more expensive.This morning, before giving up, I tried one more company.
-My intuition told me this would be the one.
+My gut told me this would be the one.
 The agent was kind, knowledgeable, and genuinely helpful.
-Sure enough, she offered the most competitive rate.
-I signed the policy immediately.Later, as I was reviewing the documents, I found myself smiling.
-Not just because I saved money, but because I handled the situation before the renewal hit.This is who I am, I don’t wait.
-I’m proactive.
-When bills arrive, I pay them.
-My money is in my account for a reason.
-Also, I’m not afraid to walk away from what no longer serves me, no matter how much history there is.Here’s the reminder I want to share: Stay aware.
-Take action.
+Sure enough, she offered me the most competitive rate.
+I signed the policy immediately.Later, as I reviewed the documents, I caught myself smiling.
+Not just because I saved money, but because I handled the situation before the renewal hit.This is who I am, I am proactive.
+I’m not afraid to walk away from what no longer serves me, no matter how much history there is.Here’s the reminder: Stay aware and take action.
 Don’t accept the first offer if it doesn’t align with you.
-If you settle, you will miss the opportunity that’s actually meant for you.
-Never give up on what you know you deserve.I proved to myself that I’m capable, clear-headed, responsive, and grounded.This confidence will ripple into everything else.— Gran.Fanm.Kiki
+If you settle, you will miss the opportunity that’s actually meant for you.— Gran.Fanm.Kiki

 A Note from the Balcony